-- In a medium bowl, whisk together almond flour, shredded coconut, baking powder and salt.
+- In a medium bowl, whisk together the almond flour, shredded coconut, sweetener, baking powder, and salt.

-- Beat in almond flour mixture until dough comes together, then stir in chocolate chips.
-Press about two-thirds of the dough into the bottom of the prepared pan.
-Bake 10 to 12 minutes, until just browning around the egdes, then remove from oven and let cool (it will not be fully baked at this point).
+- Press about two-thirds of the dough into the bottom of the prepared pan.
+Bake 10 to 12 minutes, until just browning around the egdes, then remove from the oven and let cool (it will not be fully baked at this point).

 - In a large bowl, beat the cream cheese until smooth.
 Add the powdered sweetener and beat until well combined.
-Beat in egg and vanilla, then thin out with the heavy cream, beating until smooth.
+Beat in the egg and vanilla, then thin out with the heavy cream, beating until smooth.

-- Pour filling over the cooled crust.
-Take remaining cookie crust mixture and crumble over the top of the filling, pressing lightly to adhere.
+- Pour the filling over the cooled crust.
+Take the remaining cookie crust mixture and crumble over the top of the filling, pressing lightly to adhere.

-- Bake 25 minutes or until crust is golden and filling is just a little jiggly in the center.
-Remove from oven and let cool, the refrigerate for 1 hour until set.
+- Bake 20 to 25 minutes or until the top crust is golden and the filling is just a little jiggly in the center.
+Remove from the oven and let cool, then refrigerate for 1 hour until set.